lingeringsocket/shlurd/docs/phlebotinum.md

 world (what the character is aware of).
 A phenomenal world may be:

 * a simple subset of the noumenal world (based on what the character has encountered so far)
-* a subset of the noumenal world, plus an imagined superset (private beliefs, hallucinations, etc); this variant is not actually supported yet
+* a subset of the noumenal world, plus an imagined superset (private beliefs, hallucinations, etc); this variant is not well supported yet
 * a totally private world independent of the noumenal world
 * a direct access to the noumenal world (meaning the character is omniscient)